ganesh47/totp-basic/README.md

 # totp
-A totp library in ts
+A totp library in `typescript` that requires no external libraries.
+This uses crypto.subtle API support, so that it can be used in browsers, as-is!